 7-23-79

-79 (Antrabata), Complete Copenhagen Warm Ups (Wendy, original and reissue), Copenhagen 1979 (no label), Copenhagen Warm-Ups (TDOLZ, Empress Valley, LSD-both issues, Tarantura, and the issue with green/white artwork - no label), Dazzling Daze 1 (Moonchild), Great Return of Zoso (Empress Valley), & Melancholy Danish Pageboys Get It On (Cobra)
+79 (Antrabata), Complete Copenhagen Warm Ups (Wendy, original and reissue), Copenhagen 1979 (no label), Copenhagen Warm-Ups (TDOLZ, Empress Valley, LSD-both issues, Tarantura, and the issue with dark green/white artwork - no label), Dazzling Daze 1 (Moonchild), Great Return of Zoso (Empress Valley), & Melancholy Danish Pageboys Get It On (Cobra)

 The 2016 no label title is similar to the more modern titles, but doesn't have the extra tape mentioned on Wendy.
 It's strictly one source.